RayHightower/RayHightower.com/_posts/2019-03-28-nvidia-gpu-technology-conference-2019.markdown

 <img src="/images/nvidia_gtc2019_exhibits.jpg" width="600" align="center" alt="Nvidia GTC 2019 - Exhibits" title="Nvidia GTC 2019 - Exhibits" />

-Every major computer hardware player was represented at GTC: Microsoft, IBM, Lenovo, Dell, HP.
+Every major computer hardware player was represented at GTC: IBM, Lenovo, Dell, HP, Cisco.
+Every major cloud player was present: Amazon, Google, Microsoft.
 Absent: Apple.
 This struck me as strange because Apple uses Nvidia GPUs in their high-end products.

 Also strange: Most users and exhibitors were running Microsoft Windows.
 Ubuntu Linux was the second most-dominant operating system, followed by macOS.
 Maybe my judgment is skewed because I have attended mostly web and mobile development conferences in recent years, where 95% of the attendees use macOS.
 Interesting things are happening in Redmond, Washington.
 Especially in the GPU space.